drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/industry_bulk.png){: loading=lazy }
 ### Extraction From Natural Sources

-Besides the therapeutic advantages of single enantiomers, their industrial manufacturing is an important issue.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/extraction-from-natural-sources-09c5b301'><i class='fa fa-play' aria-hidden='true'></i></button>Besides the therapeutic advantages of single enantiomers, their industrial manufacturing is an important issue.
 For example pain relieving morphine has five asymmetric centers.
 The molecule is synthesized by the poppy plant Papaver somniferum.
 On the other hand Woodward and other groups successfully achieved the total synthesis of this alkaloid.
 However, the costs associated with the preparation of large amounts are such that the extraction approach is by far the more economical.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other